jangroth/aws-certification-notes/solutions-architect-professional.md

 Consumer Enhanced Fan-Out|2MB/s at read PER SHARD, PER ENHANCED CONSUMER<br/>No API calls needed (push model) Data Retention|24 hours data retention by default<br/>Can be extended to 365 (was: 7) days

+### Kinesis Data Firehose

+#### Overview
+Amazon Kinesis Data Firehose is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
+It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk.
+It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
+It can also batch, compress, transform, and encrypt your data streams before loading, minimizing the amount of storage used and increasing security.

+You can easily create a Firehose delivery stream from the AWS Management Console, configure it with a few clicks, and start ingesting streaming data from hundreds of thousands of data sources to your specified destinations.
+You can also configure your data streams to automatically convert the incoming data to open and standards based formats like Apache Parquet and Apache ORC before the data is delivered.

+With Amazon Kinesis Data Firehose, there is no minimum fee or setup cost.
+You pay for the amount of data that you transmit through the service, if applicable, for converting data formats, and for Amazon VPC delivery and data transfer.

+* Fully Managed Service, no administration, automatic scaling, serverless
+* Near Real Time (60 seconds latency minimum for non full batches)
+* Load data into Redshift / Amazon S3 / ElasticSearch / Splunk
+* Supports many data formats, conversions, transformations, compression
+* Pay for the amount of data going through Firehose
+* On AWS: <a href="https://aws.amazon.com/kinesis/data-firehose" target="_blank">Service</a> - <a href="https://aws.amazon.com/kinesis/data-firehose/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/kinesis/index.html" target="_blank">User Guide</a>